El Escurial

 SUMMARY:

 Overall the building perfectly reflects Philip's personality.
 It's functional (quite cool even in summer) severe and sober.
-The almost complete lack of decoration and gigantic size definetely give It a very particular esthetic, which you'd be hard pressed to find in any other palace complex in Europe.
+The almost complete lack of decoration and gigantic size definetely give It a very particular aesthetic, which you'd be hard pressed to find in any other palace complex in Europe.

-IMPORTANT NOTE: IT CLOSES ON MONDAYS.
-The town IS connected to Madrid through public transport, both buses (which depart from Moncloa) and trains (from Atocha, Sol, Nuevos Ministerios...).
+The town IS connected to Madrid through public transport.
+You can go either by bus (661 and 664 which depart from Moncloa) and trains (from Atocha, Sol, Nuevos Ministerios...).
 The Monastery is in the dead centre of the old town of San Lorenzo de El Escorial.
-Disclaimer, if you arrive by train, you'll end up in El escorial, which is, confusingly, not the same town.
+DISCLAIMER, if you arrive by train, you'll end up in El escorial, which is, confusingly, not the same town as San Lorenzo de El Escorial.
 You'll find the monastery further Up the mountain.
 Take advantage of the opportunity and walk through "la casita del principe" a neat Royal park.

 OTHER THINGS TO DO: